 When both the top and bottom are righties, the stem is a "forward slash" diagonal, from upper right to lower left.
 When both the top and bottom are lefties, the stem will be a "backslash" diagonal, from upper left to lower right.
 But if one is a lefty and the other is a righty, the stem will be a vertical line on one side of the letter.

-By the way, the closed tops are always drawn starting with the lowest stroke, or the short vertical stroke if the stem is diagonal.
+All the Musa letters can be written without lifting the pen, but you should start and end in the right places.
+The closed tops are always drawn starting with the lowest stroke, or the short vertical stroke if the stem is diagonal.

 When they're bottoms, the stroke order is reversed.

-The shapes most easily confused are the triangles and wedges (chevrons).
-The trick is to pay attention to which way it's pointing : some point up, some point down, and some point sideways.
+The shapes most easily confused are the triangles and wedges.
+The trick is to pay attention to which way it's pointing : some point up and some point down.

-Some Shwa fonts for Alphabet and Syllabary gaits extend the height and/or depth of some tall letters to give words distinctive shapes, forming ascenders and descenders.
+Some Musa fonts for Alphabet and Ligature gaits extend the height and/or depth of some tall letters to give words distinctive shapes, forming ascenders and descenders.